rwk-unil/sapphire/README.md

 ### Note for CRAM names for local run

-~~The way the `phase_caller` program searches for CRAM files is very specific (because it had to load thousands of CRAMs from UKB) : CRAM filenames are created from sample IDs and project ID e.g., for sample `1234567` from project `abcdef`, the cram file `<cram-path>/12/1234567_abcdef_0_0.cram` will be loaded.
-So unless your CRAM files have this path (you can do so with symbolic links for example), the CRAM files will not be found.~~

-~~There is a version that allows to load a sample list with the CRAM path directly written inside the sample list file under the branch https://github.com/rwk-unil/pp/tree/phase_caller_generic_no_path the `phase_caller2` program.
-It is not yet merged into the main branch.~~

 You can pass the path to the CRAM files in the sample file to the `phase_caller` with the option `--cram-path-from-samples-files`.

 This allows to use a sample list that instead of containing only the sample ID, allows to enter three parameters :